Mounjaro Week 1 Meal Plan | Ease Into Your First Days With Confidence

 Your appetite will drop.
 This usually happens within 12-48 hours.
 You might wake up on day 2 wondering why that breakfast sandwich you normally crush looks gigantic.
 Or you might stay relatively hungry but notice you get full way faster.
 Either way, eat smaller portions than usual.

-Your 7-Day Mounjaro Week 1 Meal Plan
+Your 7-Day Mounjaro Meal Plan for the First Days

 Breakfast: Soft Scrambled Eggs + Toast